The Connection Between Alcohol And Anxiety

 Except, that isn’t the case.

 My brain is never going to be “normal” in the traditional sense.
-I’m always going to have to approach problems, situations, and various social settings in ways that may differ from other people (but I mean, isn’t that true for most of us anyway if you really think about it?).
+I’m always going to have to approach problems, situations, and various social settings in ways that may differ from other people.

 There will likely never be a day when I can sit down and have just one drink at dinner, and even if I did, there wouldn’t be any guarantee that I wouldn’t feel my mood shift suddenly as a result.